SLOPE for Sparse Linear Regression:Asymptotics and Optimal Regularization: Fundamental Limits and Optimal Regularization

 \subsection{Estimation with Minimum MSE}

-We first turn to the problem of finding the optimal $\vlambda$-sequence which minimizes the MSE of slope estimator.
-Since we work in the asymptotic regime, it boils down to finding the optimal distribution $F_{\lambda}^{*}$ such that
+We first turn to the problem of finding the minimum MSE achievable by SLOPE estimator and the corresponding optimal regularization.
+In the current asymptotic setting, this can be formulated as follows:

-where $B\sim F_{\sgli}$ and the second equality follows from Theorem \ref{thm:asymp_char}.
-From (\ref{eq:sigmatau_1}), this is further equivalent to finding $F_{\lambda}$ to minimize $\sigma$.
-However, directly searching over $F_{\lambda}$ appears unwieldy, since $\sigma$, as a functional of $F_{\lambda}$, is defined indirectly through a nonlinear fixed point equation.